MiczFlor/RPi-Jukebox-RFID/components/audio/PirateAudioHAT/README.md

 3. Stop and disable the GPIO button service:
    `sudo systemctl stop phoniebox-gpio-buttons.service` `sudo systemctl disable phoniebox-gpio-buttons.service`
-4. Add the following two lines to /boot/config.txt `gpio=25=op,dh`
+4. Add the following two lines to `config.txt`.
+    (Up to Bullseye, the `config.txt` file is located at `/boot/`.
+Since Bookworm, the location changed to `/boot/firmware/`, [see here](https://www.raspberrypi.com/documentation/computers/config_txt.html)).
+   `gpio=25=op,dh`
    `dtoverlay=hifiberry-dac`
 5. Add settings to /etc/asound.conf (create it, if it does not exist yet)